clinical-meteor/cookbook/cookbook/configuration.md

   if(configurationSettings.live){
     console.log('Success!
 You're running a live site!');
   }else{
     console.log('Success!
-You're running the site for the first time!
+Youre running the site for the first time!
 It's not live yet, however.');
     console.log('Please go to admin panel, and configure the site.');
   }
 });